nespinoza/exonailer/README.md

     1. Put the photometry under `transit_data/my_data_lc.dat`.
 Similarly, put the RVs (if you have any) under `rv_data/my_data_rvs.dat`.
-These are expected to have three columns: times, data and error; however, if you put only two is ok: the code will recognize that you don't have errors on your variables.
+These are expected to have four columns: times, data, error and name of the instrument (which is a string); however, only the two first are mandatory: the code will recognize that you don't have errors on your variables and if no instrument names are given, it will assume all come from the same instrument.
        The flux is expected to be normalized to 1.
 The RVs are expected to be in km/s.

     2. Create a prior file under `priors_data/my_data_priors.dat`.
 The code expects this file to have three columns: the parameter name, the prior type and the hyperparameters of the prior separated by commas (see below).
        If you want a parameter to be fixed, put `FIXED` on the Prior Type column and define the value you want to keep it fixed in the hyperparameters column.

+As can be seen from the above, the code can handle data taken with different instruments.
+Currently this only modifies the outputs of the RVs where, if more than one instrument is detected, a different center-of-mass velocity is fitted for each instrument in order to account for offsets between them, and if jitter is included, a different jitter term is also fitted for each instrument.

 Next, you can modify the options in the exonailer.py code.
 The options are: